Hamas baby beheading hoax: Aftermath

 The falsehoods, once exposed, were also exploited by pro-Palestinian influencers to falsely exonerate Hamas from blame for any violence against civilians during the 7 October attacks.
-In Israel, however, as of April 2024 belief in the hoax was still widespread, and denying that Hamas mass-beheaded babies during the 7 October attacks was seen as tantamount to denying the massacre itself.
+In Israel, however, as of April 2024 belief in the story was still widespread, and denying that Hamas mass-beheaded babies during the 7 October attacks was seen as tantamount to denying the massacre itself.

 The story of the beheaded babies has helped shape government attitudes to the pro-Palestinian movement in the West, with protest bans and other forms of attacks on civil liberties becoming a common feature of Western governments' response to popular anger over the war on Gaza.

-Critics of Western media and foreign policy, such as The Guardian columnist Arwa Mahdawi, pointed to the political and media hysteria provoked by the hoax to underscore the hypocrisy and double standards adopted by the West in addressing the Israeli-Palestinian conflict, contrasting it to the reactions to real images of Palestinian children killed or beheaded as a result of the war launched by Israel in the Gaza Strip after the Hamas attack.
+The Guardian columnist Arwa Mahdawi pointed to the political and media hysteria provoked by the hoax to underscore the hypocrisy and double standards adopted by the West in addressing the Israeli-Palestinian conflict, contrasting it to the reactions to real images of Palestinian children killed or beheaded as a result of the war launched by Israel in the Gaza Strip after the Hamas attack.
 According to Mahdawi, the hoax "laid the basis for genocide; for politicians to look at pictures of Palestinian children, decapitated by US-manufactured missiles, and just shrug".

-According to Declassified UK, the stories about decapitated babies ended up serving as justification for statements by Israeli officials containing genocidal intent, making them seem less extreme in contrast.
+According to journalist Hamza Yusuf, writing in Declassified UK, the stories about decapitated babies ended up serving as justification for statements by Israeli officials containing genocidal intent, making them seem less extreme in contrast.

+Scholars Raz Segal and Luigi Daniele noted that the allegation continued to be cited as fact in academic and journalistic exchanges long after it had been debunked.
+They highlighted an instance where a group of Holocaust scholars, writing in Haaretz in late November 2023, cited "decapitated babies" as a factual occurrence to argue that dehumanizing language used by Israeli leaders was a "reflection of the limits of language" rather than evidence of genocidal intent.
+Segal and Daniele characterized the continued use of the claim at that late date as the propagation of a lie that had already been "established as propaganda".